Lebowski89/blog/content/misc.md

 - ansible
 tags:
 - ansible
-menu: ansible
+- misc
+menus: misc
 weight: 1
-title: Ansible Lives!
+title: Miscellaneous Ansible topics (rants)
 ---

+## Ansible Lives!

 A weird thing I've noticed with my ansible journey are the number of people who either think that ansible is dying/dead.
 It simply is not so.
 Some of these 'doomsayers' don't approach ansible with a mindset of what can it do to help them achieve jobs and tasks, they approach it with whether learning it will give them the skill-set to fast-track their entry into a job, career, industry.
 These people will then jump onto Kubernetes and other solutions that are 'all the rage' these days.
 But it's important to remember: